 What is typically included in a fixed fee divorce?

-- If you are the petitioner, completion of the divorce petition, application for Decree Nisi/Decree Absolute
+- If you are the applicant or joint applicant, completion of the divorce application

 - Advice on the divorce process